hanxiaomax/Learncpp_CN/docs/13-2-classes-and-class-members.md

 - class
 ---

 While C++ provides a number of fundamental data types (e.g. char, int, long, float, double, etc…) that are often sufficient for solving relatively simple problems, it can be difficult to solve complex problems using just these types.
 One of C++’s more useful features is the ability to define your own data types that better correspond to the problem being solved.
-You have already seen how [enumerated types](https://www.learncpp.com/cpp-tutorial/45-enumerated-types/) and [structs](https://www.learncpp.com/cpp-tutorial/47-structs/) can be used to create your own custom data types.
+You have already seen how [[unscoped-enumerations|枚举类型]]and [structs](https://www.learncpp.com/cpp-tutorial/47-structs/) can be used to create your own custom data types.

 Here is an example of a struct used to hold a date: